 - Are you a student athlete?

 If you are participating in sports at your school, whether on your school’s official team or through an intramural team, you will want to have a plan that covers sports injuries since not all plans will.
 The Student Secure plan offers a sports rider, which can be added to the Budget, Select, and Elite levels of the plan.
-Adding this rider could cover injuries that occur while participating in intramural, interscholastic, intercollegiate, or club sports up to the maximum benefit of the plan.
+Adding this rider could cover injuries that occur while participating in intramural, interscholastic, intercollegiate, or club sports.
 If you are an athlete, having sports coverage in your plan could determine whether your waiver is approved by your school.

 - Plan Ahead for the Waiver Processing Time!